 (v) the time spent by an enforcement officer in connection with carrying out an order made under this Act.

+(3) Without limiting section 119(1), regulations may provide for or prescribe the fees to be paid for the registration of a judgment under the Service and Execution of Process Act 1992 (Commonwealth) section 105(1).

+[Section 120 amended: No. 29 of 2018 s.
+4.]

 121. Rules of court

 (1) A court referred to in section 5 may make rules of court that provide for any matter that is required or permitted by this Act to be the subject of rules of court or that is necessary or convenient for giving effect to the purposes of this Act.